skraft9/skraft9/README.md

 ## 🔍 BBP Highlights

-- 🕵️ **Data Exfiltration** – Recovered 300+ insurance policies from a misconfigured system at a Fortune 500 organization.
+- 🕵️ **API Security** – Discovered an unauthenticated IDOR vulnerability in a production API, allowing for the enumeration of over 300 active insurance policies.

 - 👁️ **Vulnerability Research** – Discovered three vulnerabilities in Elastic software.